ufo-kit/ufo-filters/docs/generators.rst

         Set the number of retries in case files do not exist yet and are being written.
 If you set this, you *must* also set ``number`` otherwise you would have to wait basically forever for the execution to finish.
+Note, that only files are considered which come after the last successful filename.

     .. gobj:prop:: retry-timeout:uint